YashChowdhary34/data-business-analysis-portfolio/README.md

 ### **Excel**
 [GitHub Repo](https://github.com/YashChowdhary34/excel-bike-sales-dashboard)

-**Description:** This project focuses on analyzing bike sales data to uncover patterns and trends, ultimately providing actionable insights through an interactive dashboard.
+**Description:** This project analyzes bike sales data to uncover patterns and trends, ultimately providing actionable insights through an interactive dashboard.
 The analysis spans data cleaning, feature engineering, and visualization development, all encapsulated in an Excel workbook.

 ---